-- Must be limited to five items. - Printed material such as books or magazines. - Printed compilations of materials collected from Internet research
+- Must be limited to five items. - Printed material such as books or magazines. - Printed compilations of materials collected from internet research. - To be counted as one item, a notebook or folder of collected materials may contain no more than 100 single-sided pages or 50 double-sided pages numbered consecutively.

-Participants may have up to 10 minutes to conduct online research.
-Participants will need to provide their own computer.
-Access to email, Dropbox or any prepared materials is prohibited.
+- References should be in original format. - There can be no notes or speeches prepared by the participant or by another person for the purpose of use in this event.
+Cutting and pasting into a Microsoft Word document will be considered prepared notes. - Participants may have up to 10 minutes to conduct online research.
+Computers may be provided.
+Access to email, cloud storage or any prepared materials is prohibited.
 A room monitor will be the official timekeeper for each contestant's technology time.
 Using prepared notes or speeches, even if accessed with technology time, is prohibited and will be grounds for disqualification.